Elwyn Richardson: Early life

-Richardson was born 8 July 1925 in Otahuhu, New Zealand, the second of two sons of a farming family of small means.
+Richardson was born 8 July 1925 in Ōtāhuhu, New Zealand, the second of two sons of a farming family of small means.
 His early childhood was spent on Waiheke Island where his family farmed dairy cattle.
 An early mentor, Walford Outram Moffat Camille Fowler, who was hired to work on the farm when Richardson was three years old, had a profound influence on Richardson ideas about teaching and learning.
 A keen zoologist, Fowler introduced Richardson to the scientific wonders of the natural world and took over his early education.

 At eight years old Richardson was accepted to Dilworth School in 1933, a private boarding school in Auckland for boys from disadvantaged backgrounds.
 Richardson remained at Dilworth until he was 14, leaving on 13 December 1940.
 He then attended Mt Albert Grammar School and following this, undertook a Bachelor of Science degree from the University of Auckland, studying geology, chemistry and botany while working part-time as an industrial chemist in the amalgamated brick, pipe and pottery division of Crown Lynn a ceramics manufacturer.
 In 1946 he applied to Auckland College of Education and after completing his 'Division A' (Primary/Elementary) course in February 1948, spent his probationary teaching year at Puni School near Pukekohe.
 He applied for the remote country position at Oruaiti School in 1949 largely because of its distinct fauna of sea life, but also because the sole-charge posting offered him the opportunity to work out his own ideas about teaching and learning alone.
 In particular, he was intrigued by the species Agnewia tritoniformis, a rare, delicate pink gastropod mollusc from the muricid family.